matter-labs/zksync-web-era-docs/docs/api/js/providers.md

 ::: warning Deprecated

-This method is deprecated and will soon be removed.
+This method is deprecated and will be removed soon.

 :::